WhoDat104/config/README.txt

 Movies
 	Best Of
 		- Top 10 Pirated
-		- Top 50 Highest Grossing/Top Grossing Annually
+		- Top 50 Highest Grossing
-		- Popular Children's Animations (Hidden)
-		- Movies > 9.0
+		- Top Grossing Annually
 		- 1001 Movies You Must See Before You Die
 		- Criterion Collection
 	Custom: Combination of lists for niche topics 		#AwesomeAustin